BODY, VOLUME, SHINE & SOFTNESS

 Occlusive – Acts like a seal and physically prevents water loss.

 Humectants – Attract moisture to the hair and make the hair softer, more elastic and less brittle.

 Emollients – Smooth the cuticle and repel moisture, providing a protective shield.
 Too many emollients can weigh hair down; too little emollients cause dehydration, static and increased frizz.

 The Quest for Volume

 Volume is pretty much every girl’s dream when it comes to the idea of healthy-looking hair.
-Fullness, bounce, body and thickness all go hand in hand with the va-va-voom volume.
-Unfortunately, many of us fall short on volume and we play tricks with our hair to fake it.
+Fullness, bounce, body and thickness all go hand in hand with va-va-voom volume.
+Unfortunately, many of us fall short on volume and we play tricks layering hair volume products with our hair to fake it.

 Products laden with polymers, talc, silicones and blends of ingredients we can’t say or spell that hold and lift the hair away from the scalp, may fix a short-term problem but create a vicious cycle.
 Hair gets weighed down from silicones and product buildup.
 Alcohol dries out strands.
 We upset the natural moisture balance by over-washing and stripping the hair - remember that precious outer lipid layer?
 Then we wonder why it’s flat, dry, breaking and lackluster.

-INTACT works in a completely different way; hair gets a volume lift at the root from the formula’s patented Root Securing Complex, which awakens the hair follicle much like the action of a goose bump, creating a natural volume boosting effect on the hair.
+INTACT works in a completely different way and that's why it's the best volumizing product.
+Hair gets a volume lift at the root from the formula’s patented Root Securing Complex, which awakens the hair follicle much like the action of a goose bump, creating a natural volume boosting effect on the hair.
 Coupled with care and attention to moisturizing and protecting the cuticle, INTACT enhances body, volume, shine and softness.